 After narrowing down to the split fins over the paddle fin, you face yet another tough decision of variety.
 It is essential to choose the right pair as this could potentially make or break your underwater excursions.
 There are various considerations to make when selecting Split Fins.

 First is the wearing technique.
 A split fin can either be open-heel or full-foot fins.
 The former has a strap that goes around the heel after the foot slipped into the fin.

 It has a quick-release closure and is easily adjusted even while in the water.
-The full-foot fins slips on like a shoe and doesn’t necessarily require a boot.
+The full-foot fins slip on like a shoe and don’t necessarily require a boot.